Basis set generation and optimization in the NISQ era with Quiqbox.jl: Variational optimization of basis set parameters

-The overall architecture of Quiqbox's parameter optimization procedure applied with the aforementioned hybrid-differentiation design is shown in FIG.~\ref{fig:po}.
-The computation of the objective function is also separated from the computation of the gradient, as it provides a stationary point of $\bm{c}$ (i.e., $\bm{c^0}$) before each differentiation computation.
-As a result, the choice of electronic structure algorithm can also be expanded separately by programming new computational modules.
-This architecture, by design, makes it easier for Quiqbox to adapt more advanced post-Hartree--Fock algorithms for basis set optimization.
-As for its performance, we shall discuss it in the next section.
+The architecture of Quiqbox's parameter optimization procedure applied with the aforementioned hybrid-differentiation design is shown in FIG.~\ref{fig:po}.
+The computation of the objective function is isolated from the computation of the gradient, as the former provides a stationary point of $\bm{c}$ such that $\tilde{E_0}(\bm{c}) \approx E_0$ in order to proceed the latter.
+As a result, the option of objective functions can also be extended separately by programming new computational modules.
+This allows Quiqbox to adapt variational algorithms more advanced than HF without overhauling the overall workflow of basis set optimization.

+In the following three sections, we give examples of utilizing Quiqbox for various basis set optimization and generation applications.
+Unless specifically stated otherwise, all the data are computed solely using Quiqbox.
+The gradient-based optimizer used by Quiqbox is L-BFGS~\cite{liu1989limited}.
+For Quiqbox's performance (as of version 0.5.7) for basis set optimization and ab initio computation, please refer to Appx.~\ref{app:performance}.